 Social media advertising is among the most forward-thinking, highly-utilized, and profitable forms of digital advertising today.
 More than 3.6 BILLION people use it and it’s constantly evolving to offer ease-of-use and exceptional value for your advertising dollar.
 When done right, paid social promotes your business to a highly targeted audience with these advantages:

 For local businesses, the community is a critical component of their success.
 Retailers and restaurants understand this implicitly, of course, and even those businesses focused more on the wider world still have a considerable attachment to the place or places in which they operate.
-That said, let's talk about a few ways to promote your business in your community.
+That said, let’s talk about a few ways to market your small business in your community.

 For some reason, the idea of pitching your business happenings to the local press feels intimidating, but the truth is, local blogs, newspapers, online publications are always on the hunt for fresh content.